marekboodt/Security-Scanning-Repo/01-documents/02-DAST/README.md

 - Review results via artifacts

 This setup is designed to be:
-- âœ… Reusable
+- ✅  Reusable
-- âœ… Low maintenance
+- ✅  Low maintenance
-- âœ… Easy to adopt
+- ✅  Easy to adopt
-- âœ… Consistent across teams
+- ✅  Consistent across teams

----

-## ðŸ’¡ Optional (Future Enhancements)

-You may add later:
-- Authenticated scans
-- Fail-on-high rules for prod
-- Rate limiting
-- Scheduled nightly scans